VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/verification_validation.md

 - The person executing the test
 - The person evaluating the test
 - Date of the test
-- The software tested, including its version number
+- The software tested, including its version or commit number
 - If applicable: configuration, hardware, testing tools
 - The test, including steps to take the test, expected results and acceptance criteria
 - The results, including samples used